 - Line 2 baking trays with baking paper or a silicone mat.

-- In an electric mixer, add butter and sugar, mix for 3-5 minutes until light and fluffy.
+- In an electric mixer, add 125 g butter and 3/4 cup caster sugar, mix for 3-5 minutes until light and fluffy.

-- Add flour and salt, mix to form dough.
+- Add 2 cups self raising flour and 1 pinch salt, mix to form dough.

 - Roll tablespoon of mixture into balls, flatten slightly.